Agupta1911/Spell-Checker/README.md

 Suggest corrections based on words with the same first letter with a string length +/- 1 of the original string length

-Use a small dictionary (e.g., 1000 common English wordsLinks to an external site.).

 Implement a function to add new words to the dictionary.

 Display the load factor of the hash table